blocknetdx/blockdx-website/README.md

   * All external links should be constrained to the `_config.yml` file.
 * __Components__:
   * Sections - All reusable sections should be placed in `source/_includes/sections`.
-  * Repetitive - Templates should be created for all reptitive content and placed in `source/_includes/templates`.
+  * Repetitive - Templates should be created for all repetitive content and placed in `source/_includes/templates`.
   * Core - All core components used on every page should be placed in `source/_includes`.
 * __Tags/Variables__:
   * Naming - Should be all lowercase and use underscores, no hyphens